DinisCruz/Book_Hacking_Portugal/manuscript/Open-Source.md

 My core belief is that openness and visibility will eventually create a model/environment where the _'right thing'_ tends to happen, since it is not sustainable (or acceptable) to do the '_wrong thing'_ (which, without visibility is usually not exposed or contested).
 See the first couple of minutes of the [Git and Democracy presentation](http://diniscruz.blogspot.co.uk/2012/10/a-must-watch-ted-talk-about-git-and.html) for a powerful example of this _'popular/viral awareness'_ in action.

-When I look at my country (Portugal, and now the UK), or my industry (WebAppSec), I see countless examples of scenarios where, if information was disclosed and presented in a consumable way, much of what happens would not be tolerated.
+When I look at my country (Portugal, and now the UK), or my industry (AppSec), I see countless examples of scenarios where, if information was disclosed and presented in a consumable way, much of what happens would not be tolerated.

-For example, we in the WebAppSec industry know how bad software and applications that are created every day can be.
+For example, we in the AppSec industry know how bad software and applications that are created every day can be.
 Both we, and the customers, have accepted that vulnerabilities are part of creating software, and that the best we can do is to improve the SDL, and reduce risk.

 If the real scale of the problem was known, would we, either as a society, or an industry, accept it?
 Would we accept that large parts of our society are built on top of applications whose workings very few people understand?